masak/git-btree/README.md

 ## Stale branches

-Absent `git-recursive-rebase`, child branches are going to have the parent branch's _old_ commit as the ancestor.
+Absent `git-cascade-rebase`, child branches are going to have the parent branch's _old_ commit as the ancestor.
 So, assuming we've rebased the `feature-a1` branch:

 ```
 ...--o--o--o----------------------o master